Boston Snow and Ice Accident Lawyers

 If you are able, take photographs of the place where you fell as soon as you can after the accident, before the snow and icy conditions change.
 If there were any witnesses, get their contact information.

-Who is liable for my Boston snow and ice accident injuries?
+Who is liable for my snow and ice accident injuries in Massachusetts?

 A property owner, or the person controlling the property, has a responsibility to use reasonable care to prevent unsafe walking conditions due to snow and ice.
 If reasonable care is not taken, the property owner may be liable for injuries sustained in both natural and unnatural snow accumulations.
 They may also be liable if a third party moved the snow and the property owner should have been aware of it.